billp72/netcreative1/content/about/content.md

 The excitement of having to learn ever-changing technology

 # What sort of projects have you worked on?
-Lots Javascript projects with a smattering of Wordpress as well.
+Lots of Javascript projects with a smattering of Wordpress as well.
 PHP 7.4 is out and I've heard good things about it.

 # If you could be any other kind of animal, what would it be?
 A Wolverine, I suppose